filecoin-project/venus/README.md

 Note: Any flag passed to `go run ./build/*.go test` (e.g. `-cover`) will be passed on to `go test`.

-**If you have problems with the build, please see the [Troubleshooting & FAQ](https://github.com/filecoin-project/go-filecoin/wiki/Troubleshooting-&-FAQ) Wiki page.**
+If you have **problems with the build**, please see the [Troubleshooting & FAQ](https://github.com/filecoin-project/go-filecoin/wiki/Troubleshooting-&-FAQ) Wiki page.

 #### Manage Submodules Manually (optional)